SteveSyfuhs/KerbProxy3000/README.md

 To kill the proxy hit CTRL+C.

+Note that NTLM currently just prompts for a token.
+The proxy will treat any presented NTLM ticket as valid.
+This is intentional for now.
+Eventually it'll be dealt with.
+Kerberos will be authenticated correctly, but it requires a little setup on the AD side of things.
+You will need to create a service account with SPN for the proxy, and set it's password in the settings file.

 ## Settings

 *ListenPort*: The port the proxy listens on.
 Defaults to 8000.
 Keep it above 1000 if you don't want to run as an administrator.